sixty-north/cosmic-ray/docs/source/tutorials/intro/index.rst

 configuration, or if you change any of the filters you use, then you need to re-initialize your session and start over.
 Any of these changes can affect the operations that the subsequent `exec` command will run.

-Similarly, you need to create a new session with `init` whenever your code-under-test changes.
-This is necessary because changes to the CUT will affect which mutations are made.
+Similarly, you need to create a new session with `init` whenever your code-under-test or your tests themselves change.
+This is necessary because changes to the CUT will affect which mutations are made and changes to the tests affect which tests are run.

 Baselining
 ----------